 1.6.
 "Use" means the ability to access, execute, and display DPWeb through a web browser.

 3. Subscription.
 You are allowed to Use DPWeb on a subscription basis.
 During the registration process you selected the modules you are subscribing to use in DPWeb, the number of users that will use DPWeb, the length of your subscription, the number of texts or faxes allowed, and other options offered during the registration process (collectively, "Options").
 You agree to pay the subscription fees, setup fees, and other costs ("Fees") for Options in DPWeb that you agreed to for the Term you agreed to in the registration process.
 Your subscription automatically renews for the same length of time as your original Term unless you cancel the subscription as provided in this Agreement.
-During the Term you may add additional Options which will increase the subscription fees.
+When your subscription renews you owe the Fees for the new Term.
+During the Term you may add additional Options which will increase the subscription fees for the entire Term.
 Options may only be removed at the end of the Term.

 6. Suspension.
-If you do not pay the subscription fees when due then your use of DPWeb may be suspended by DrugPak until the subscription fees are paid in full.
-If your use of DPWeb is suspended, you still owe all subscription fees you committed to during the registration process.
+If you do not pay the Fees owed under this Agreement or any amounts owed under another agreement between you and DrugPak when due or if you are paying a reseller and DrugPak does not receive payment for all fees owed by the reseller for any of the reseller’s customers then your use of DPWeb may be suspended by DrugPak until the Fees or other amounts are paid in full.
+If your use of DPWeb is suspended, you still owe all Fees you committed to during the registration process.

 7. Ownership.
 This Agreement is not a sale of DPWeb and DrugPak retains title and ownership of DPWeb and all subsequent copies, including the intellectual property rights therein, regardless of the form or media in or on which DPWeb or subsequent copies exist.